Miyu Ito

-Miyu Ito (born 15 May 2007) is a Japanese skateboarder.
+Miyu Ito (伊藤美優, Itō Miyū), also spelled Miyuu, is a Japanese skateboarder.
 She is a World Skateboarding Championship and Asian Games bronze medalist.

 Early life

 Ito was born in Kaminoyama, Yamagata, Japan on 15 May 2007.
 She started snowboarding as a second grade elementary student, and was given a skateboard to practice in the off-season when she was in the third grade.

-Ito’s debut tournament was in the Japan Championship when she was a fourth grade student.
+Ito's debut tournament was in the Japan Championship when she was a fourth grade student.